sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/google_cloud.md

 # Install Sourcegraph on Google Cloud

-## 🚧 Still supported, but no longer recommended. 🚧

-If you're starting a new Sourcegraph deployment: **consider using one of our [newer & simpler deployments](../../../index.md) instead.**

-(This deployment type is still supported, however.)

-## About Sourcegraph on Google Cloud
+> ⚠️ We recommend new users use our [GCE machine image](../machine-images/gce.md) or [script-install](../single-node/script.md) instructions, which are easier and offer more flexibility when configuring Sourcegraph.
+Existing customers can reach out to our Customer Engineering team support@sourcegraph.com if they wish to migrate to these deployment models.

+---

 This guide will take you through how to deploy Sourcegraph with [Docker Compose](https://docs.docker.com/compose/) to a single node running on Google Cloud.

----

 ## Configure